Where to use interior French doors?

 To avoid warping, internal French doors tend to be made using an engineered core, with a thin layer of timber on the top.
 This allows the door to be made more strongly and cheaply, and it also helps to guard against the warping effect which can result when timber is exposed to excess heat and moisture.#

 Aluminium is the most expensive of the three materials.
 It’s extremely strong and lightweight, which means that doors made from it can have very thin frames.
-This is advantageous in that it allows windows to be made bigger, which allows more light to pass from one room to another.
+This is advantageous in that it allows windows to be made bigger, which in turn allows more light to pass from one room to another.
 Besides the cost of aluminium, it also tends to look a little more sterile than timber – and for this reason it’s only used in certain sorts of interior.
 Due to the qualities of aluminium French doors they tend to be reserved for your exterior doors.

 What about glazing?